ngzhili/ngzhili.github.io./README.md

 # ngzhili.github.io.
 Ng Zhili Online Portfolio

-This project consists of my personal portfolio and online resume.
+This project consists of my personal portfolio and online resume hosted via github.

 docs: documents used in webpage.